-The ministries of agriculture, health, and environment are responsible for regulating the contained use of "GMOs" or the deliberate release of "GMOs" into environment; however, they have not drafted any regulations.
+The ministries of agriculture, science, health, and environment are responsible for regulating the contained use of "GMOs" or the deliberate release of "GMOs" into environment; however, they have not drafted any regulations.

-The Ministries of Health and the Brcko District Health Department are responsible for approving cosmetics and pharmaceutical products containing "GMOs."
+The ministries of health are responsible for approving cosmetics and pharmaceutical products containing "GMOs."
 The entity and cantonal inspectorates, and the Brcko District inspection department are responsible for checking proper labeling of GE products placed on the market.